 In the analysis a carbon emission factor is calculated for the average forest biomass of 35 kg CO2/GJ, and for straw of 15 kg CO2/GJ.
 The analysis shows that if this emission factor is used in a socioeconomic prioritisation in the energy field, then the usage of biomass for electricity and heat production should be significantly reduced towards 2030 and 2040.

-The project ran from March to September 2021, and the report (in Danish) can be downloaded on this page.
+The project ran from March to September 2021.
+The report (in Danish) can be downloaded on this page, along with an English translation of selected parts and a handout from a talk given on the subject in March 2022.